 When you arrive in South Africa, it may not be possible for you to contact your family right away to let them know that you have arrived safely.
 You will also likely NOT have email contact until day five of the program, so be prepared for this and prepare your family and friends.
 If desired, parents can contact SIT in Vermont to confirm that you landed safely.
 Please allow enough time for us to help you get settled and then send a message to SIT in Vermont confirming your arrival.
-The SIT Program Center has limited internet access for email and research purposes during office hours.
-Wireless internet is available, but please note that due to bandwidth restrictions many programs and download sites are not available on our network.
+The SIT Program Center has internet access for email and research purposes during office hours.
 Internet access is widely available at Internet cafés in and around Durban.

 As part of SIT's commitment to student safety and security, all students are required to have a working smart phone capable of making and receiving both local and international calls throughout the duration of the program.
-For that purpose students are required to either (a) bring an open, unlocked smart phone from the U.S. to the program that is able to accept a local SIM card, and is compatible with and usable at the program location, (b) work with the academic director within the first week upon arrival in country to purchase a smart phone locally, (c)

-bring a dual SIM smart phone, or (d) bring a smart phone with an international plan.
+For that purpose students are required to either (a) bring an open, unlocked smart phone from the U.S. to the program that is able to accept a local SIM card, and is compatible with and usable at the program location, (b) work with the academic director within the first week upon arrival in country to purchase a smart phone locally, (c) bring a dual SIM smart phone, or (d) bring a smart phone with an international plan.
 During orientation, with assistance from SIT Study Abroad staff, students will learn how to use their cellphone, how to purchase and use an appropriate local SIM card, and how to acquire minutes for calls and texting.
-SIT Study Abroad requires that each student have a local number for communication with the homestay family and program staff.
+SIT Study Abroad requires that each student have a local number for communication with the program staff.